git-ced/redact-docs/docs/guides/redact.md

 ---
-id: installation
+id: redact
-title: Installation
+title: Filtering strings or sentences
-sidebar_label: Installing Redact
+sidebar_label: Redact
 ---

 Redact is designed to be easily installed and used in your project.
 Just follow these simple steps below.